design-rrr/nymrank/README.md

 - **Multi-perspective Ranking**: Averages reputation scores from all committee members
 - **Name Availability**: Search tool to check if a name/handle is occupied
 - **Activity Tracking**: Displays when users were last active ("Recently" for <7 days, "Xd ago" for 7-29 days, "Xmo ago" for 30+ days)
-- **Name Affinity Scoring**: Scores based on name, NIP-05, and LUD-16 fields (partial matches score lower)
+- **Name Affinity Scoring**: Scores based on name, NIP-05, and LUD-16 fields (partial name matches score lower)
 - **FAQ Page**: Explains how to optimize profiles for name occupation

 ## Architecture

 - **Backfill**: Negentropy sync via strfry for efficient historical data transfer
 - **Profile Fetching**: Batched relay queries for kind 0 events with 1-day cooldown
-- **Activity Checking**: Batched relay queries for any event kind with 7-day cooldown
+- **Activity Checking**: Batched relay queries for various event kind with 7-day cooldown
 - **Rankings**: Per-committee-member storage in DB, averaged on search/browse
 - **Materialized View**: `precomputed_rankings` for fast default list queries
 - **UI**: Fastify web server with search, browse, pagination, and perspective switching